Louis Riel: Legacy

 The Saskatchewan Métis' requested land grants were all provided by the government by the end of 1887, and the government resurveyed the Métis river lots in accordance with their wishes.
 However, much of the land was soon bought by speculators who later turned huge profits from it.
 Riel's worst fears were realized—following the failed rebellion, the French language and Roman Catholic religion faced increasing marginalization in both Saskatchewan and Manitoba, as exemplified by the controversy surrounding the Manitoba Schools Question.
 The Métis themselves were increasingly forced to live in shantytowns on undesirable land.
 Saskatchewan did not become a province until 1905.

 Riel's execution and Macdonald's refusal to commute his sentence caused lasting discord in Quebec.
 Honoré Mercier exploited the discontent to reconstitute the Parti National.
 This party, which promoted Quebec nationalism, won a majority in the 1886 Quebec election.
 The federal election of 1887 likewise saw significant gains by the federal Liberals.
 This led to the victory of the Liberal party under Wilfrid Laurier in the federal election of 1896, which in turn set the stage for the domination of Canadian federal politics (particularly in Quebec) by the Liberal party in the 20th century.

 Since the 1980s, numerous federal politicians have introduced private member's bills seeking to pardon Riel or recognize him as a Father of Confederation.
 In 1992, the House of Commons passed a resolution recognizing "the unique and historic role of Louis Riel as a founder of Manitoba and his contribution in the development of Confederation".
 The CBC's Greatest Canadian project ranked Riel as the 11th "Greatest Canadian" on the basis of a public vote.

+On 19 February 2024, Riel was formally recognized as Manitoba's first premier by virtue of The Louis Riel Act.